 I have never come across such a thing as a ghostly police force, and neither ghost phones that worked, so this woman is likely nuts.

 “If you don’t want to talk to me, that’s fine,” I say in a low voice.
 “But I mean it, you know?
 I’ll listen to whatever, and you can listen back.
 Please.”

-Carmen doesn’t move, but instead looks down at her phone.
-After a few seconds of staring, she brings it up to her ear and says: “Hello, my name is Carmen.
+Carmen looks down at her phone.
+After a few seconds of staring, she raises it to her ear and says: “Hello, my name is Carmen.
 I’d like to report…”

 “Carmen, please let me in.
 I’m begging you.”